-We propose that you set the total amount of attendance fees to be allocated to members of the Supervisory Board for the financial year starting on 1 January 2022 at €171,000, it being specified that the Supervisory Board will determine the distribution of this amount among its members in accordance with the remuneration policy referred to above.
+We propose that you set the total amount of attendance fees to be allocated to members of the Supervisory Board for the financial year starting on 1 January 2023 at €177,000, it being specified that the Supervisory Board will determine the distribution of this amount among its members in accordance with the remuneration policy referred to above.

-RESOLUTION 15 (Reappointment of François Régis De Causans as member of the Supervisory Board)
+15th RESOLUTION (Reappointment of Nicolas Le Lan as a member of the Supervisory Board)

-We propose that you renew the term of office of Supervisory Board member François Régis De Causans, which expires on today's date, for a term of four (4) years, ending at the close of the Ordinary General Shareholders' Meeting convened in 2026 to approve the financial statements for 2025.
+We propose that you renew the term of office of Supervisory Board member Nicolas Le Lan, which expires on today's date, for a term of four (4) years, ending at the close of the Ordinary General Meeting convened in 2027 to approve the financial statements for 2026.
 These are: